Lattice Gauge Theory group

 Seminar

-Weekly ELFT seminars at the Department of Theoretical Physics
+Weekly seminars at the Department of Theoretical Physics

 Location: 2nd floor, 2.54, Novobatzky room, 1117 Budapest, Pazmany Peter setany 1/a